Updated on March 28th, 2026 Posted In: Gardening Know How

 Think about when you want the privacy.
 If you only want privacy when you are in your garden in summer, then a tree which loses its leaves in winter may be fine.

-But if you are blocking an eyesore, then you will want an evergreen tree for year-round screening.
+But if you are blocking an eyesore, then you will want evergreens for year-round screening.

 We have an evergreen magnolia grandiflora directly in front of an ugly, glaring streetlamp.
 It has thick green leaves but doesn’t spread over the alleyway behind it.
 It’s not large enough to have a major impact on the neighbour’s garden beyond.

-Many evergreen trees, such as conifers, can grow very big.
+Many evergreens, such as conifers, can grow very big.
 They’re not suitable for small gardens.

 This evergreen tree cuts into shape very well.
-If you keep it trimmed, you can keep it the size and shape you want.
+So you can topiarise a holm oak.

 People think of holly as a bush rather than a tree.
 But like holm oak, you can trim it into the shape and size you want.
 The holly below (on the right) was originally just a big shrub.
 We had it cut into topiary.
 If a shrub is already established, it will take 2-3 years before the topiary shape is sharp and exact, because the growth takes time to establish where you want it.